Thursday, August 29, 2013

 "Just Like That"

-The phrase just like that came to mind a few times when my friend Shari’s 18-year-old son, Nathan, was killed in a wreck on August 11, 2013.
+The phrase "just like that" came to mind several times when my friend Shari’s 18-year-old son, Nathan, was killed in a wreck on August 11, 2013.
+Shari and her husband attend our Sunday School class.
+We usually sit together and enjoy talking before class.

-I did not know him personally.
-He was an intelligent kid—talented in technology.
-He’d helped at church and other places with lights and sound.
-He graduated high school and would have started college the following week.
+I did not know him personally, but he was an intelligent young man—talented in technology.
+He had volunteered at church and various places with lights and sound.
+He was set to start college the following week.

-He spent much of the day at church functions the day he died.
-After taking his girlfriend home that evening, his truck veered into a ditch and hit a culvert.
-His vehicle overturned, and he suffered fatal injuries.
+He spent much of the day at church functions.
+That evening, after taking his girlfriend home, his truck veered into a ditch and hit a culvert.
+The vehicle overturned, and he suffered fatal injuries.

 Paul told me about his death while I was driving to Aunt June’s.
-I was near Shari’s house, made a U-turn, and diverted from my plans.
-Aunt June said it would be okay.
+I was near Shari’s house, made a U-turn, and altered my plans.
+Aunt June reassured me that it would be okay.

-Many people were at their house when I arrived, but his parents were at the funeral home.
-I briefly stayed because it could be long before they came home—they had many decisions to make.
+Their home was flooded with people when I arrived, but Nathan’s parents were at the funeral home.
+I stayed briefly because it could be long before they came home—they had many decisions to make.

-When I left their house, I went to help Aunt June.
-She needed me to go to the grocery store.
-I immediately stopped while passing the flower section—the flowers were stunning.
+After leaving their house, I helped Aunt June by going to the grocery store.
+I stopped in my tracks while passing the flower section because the flowers were stunning.
 I bought a bouquet for Shari.

 I prayed for the Lord to give them grace, peace, and mercy throughout the day.
 My prayers changed when I returned to their house that afternoon.
-I prayed for the Lord to provide me with abundant strength.
+I prayed for the Lord to grant me abundant strength.

 Tuesday, August 20, 2013